csecht/count-and-size/README.md

 ![all image windows](images/all_image_windows.png)

 ### Tips:
 1. For best results, use a well-contrasted objects that are not in large overlapping clusters.
-Best results are obtained using a lightbox with minimal top lighting to photograph objects.
+Using a lightbox to photograph objects with a backlight can provide enhanced contrast.
+Examples of this can be seen in the comparison of `sample4.jpg` (oysters top-lit) and `sample5.jpg` (same oysters, backlit).
+Users can explore the time and effort needed to adjust settings with each image to obtain segmentation and sizing for the 27 mature oysters.
 2. Use a flat black or flat white object as a size standard.
 3. Before setting the size standard, adjust parameters to achieve the best separation and counts, then enter the resulting pixel diameter for your selected size standard to convert pixels to units measure.
 This will provide the most accurate size metrics.
 Units are millimeters for the pre-set standards, and whatever you want for custom standards.
 4. Once you select "Custom" for a size standard, an entry field pops up to fill in the known size.